James5979/literate-devops-site/content/portfolio/kubernetes/exposing.md

 **Pitfall**: the `kubectl expose` command will **not** generate the `nodePort` field for you automatically, whereas `kubectl create service nodeport` will.
 Another difference between these two commands is that the `expose` command will fail if the resource does not exist beforehand, whereas the `create` [command](/portfolio/kubernetes/nodeport/) will not.

-You can also use the `--expose` option with the `kubectl run` command, when you only need to expose a single pod:
+You can also use the `--expose` option with the `kubectl run` command, when you only want to expose a single pod:

 ```shell
 kubectl run $NAME --expose --image=$IMAGE --labels=$LABELS --namespace=default --port=$PORT